-Recommendation 1 - Present a new plan that delivers secure supplies and protects the environment and consults with its customers The EA recommend the company: eferred plan that does not present unacceptable risks to the environment and that manages ustomers and regulators can be confident it will provide secure, resilient and sustainable water an meets regulatory requirements for protection of the environment and reflects customer, d government expectations for improving resilience to drought and non-drought events ts customers again on a clearer plan that is ambitious on bringing enhanced resilience to droughts drought hazards ensures that the plan does not have any unresolved deficits and that its planning tables reflect the full capacity of supply schemes available to meet dry year and critical period demands.
-Our response (with reference to rdWRMP19) 1.
-Our rdWRMP19 includes an adaptive plan for the Central region which monitors and responds to the future uncertainties, along with up-front investigative activities and investments that we will undertake to ensure we can deliver any adaptations in a timely manner to deliver a resilient plan that secures supplies over the next 60 years (2020 to 2080).
-2. Our rdWRMP19 meets government and regulator targets for the environment.
+Recommendation 1 - Present a new plan that delivers secure supplies and protects the environment and consults with its customers

+- 1. develops a preferred plan that does not present unacceptable risks to the environment and that manages risks so that customers and regulators can be confident it will provide secure, resilient and sustainable water supplies - 2. ensures its plan meets regulatory requirements for protection of the environment and reflects customer, regulatory and government expectations for improving resilience to drought and non-drought events - 3. consults its customers again on a clearer plan that is ambitious on bringing enhanced resilience to droughts and non-drought hazards - 4. ensures that the plan does not have any unresolved deficits and that its planning tables reflect the full capacity of supply schemes available to meet dry year and critical period demands.

+- Our rdWRMP19 includes an adaptive plan for the Central region which monitors and responds to the future uncertainties, along with up-front investigative activities and investments that we will undertake to ensure we can deliver any adaptations in a timely manner to deliver a resilient plan that secures supplies over the next 60 years (2020 to 2080). - 2.
+Our rdWRMP19 meets government and regulator targets for the environment.
 Our revised decision-making process includes customer and stakeholder analysis (CSA) to transparently reflect stakeholder and customer feedback and also includes a Multi-Criteria Analysis (MCA) as part of our options appraisal which offers improved resilience whilst minimising environmental impacts and uncertainty.
-Further information on this can be found in our rdWRMP19, Section 5.3 Our Decision-Making Process for our Central Region.
-3. We will be further consulting on a rdWRMP between March and April 2019 that clearly sets out the company's ambition to enhance resilience and protect the environment.
-We will liaise closely with our Customer Challenge Group (CCG) in developing our approach to the further consultation.
-4. Our revised dWRMP will present a full set of WRP tables and will present any unresolved deficits and surpluses in a clear and transparent way.
+Further information on this can be found in our rdWRMP19, Section 5.3 Our Decision-Making Process for our Central Region. - We will be further consulting on a rdWRMP between March and April 2019 that clearly sets out the company's ambition to enhance resilience and protect the environment.
+We will liaise closely with our Customer Challenge Group (CCG) in developing our approach to the further consultation. - Our revised dWRMP will present a full set of WRP tables and will present any unresolved deficits and surpluses in a clear and transparent way.
 See Technical Report 6.1 WRP Tables and Commentary & Exception Report